Gul Agha Sherzai: Early years

 His father was later murdered and he added Sherzai (Pashto for "son of lion") as his last name.
 He is an ethnic Pashtun from the Barakzai tribe.
-His father was locally known as Haji Latif Sagwan, ("Sagwan" is a term used for a "dog fighter") which is a derogatory term used for gamblers, who was a well known dog fighter in southern Afghanistan.
+His father was locally known as Haji Latif Sagwan, ("Sagwan" is a term used for a "dog fighter") which is a derogatory term used for gamblers, who was a well-known dog fighter in southern Afghanistan.
+Sherzai would later collaborate with then-Governor of Kandahar, General Nur ul-Haq Ulumi, to stage fake attacks on the Afghan military, resulting in the ISI increasing supplies sent to Sherzai, who would sell them in Kandahar with the blessings of the PDPA government.

 After the collapse of the PDPA government in 1992, Sherzai served as Governor of Kandahar.
 He was known outside of Afghanistan as one of the major warlords until around September 1994 when the Taliban began their conquest in Kandahar.
 Sherzai resigned from his post as governor and remained hidden until late 2001 in Pakistan.

 The Karzai administration

 Sherzai's capture of Kandahar in late 2001, with assistance from American special forces and Hamid Karzai, marked the first time territory in southern Afghanistan had been captured from the Taliban forces.

 According to Matthieu Aikins, writing in Harper's Magazine Karzai appointed a Mullah Naqib to the Governorship of Kandarhar.
 Aikins reported that American officials favored Sherzai over Karzai's choice, and encouraged him to oust Mullah Naqib.

 In August 2003, Afghan President Karzai decreed that officials could no longer hold both military and civil posts, and replaced Sherzai with Yousef Pashtun as Governor of Kandahar.